adam-codeberg/migrate-emails-from-cpanel-to-modoboa/README.md

 # migrate-emails-from-cpanel-to-modoboa
 A series of SSH commands executed via Python Fabric to generate import sheets for Modoboa Domains and Identities

+Uses Python Fabric.
+For more information on how to use Fabirc please visit http://www.fabfile.org/

 ## Commands

 ### get_imap_vhost_accounts_users